What's New?

 Download the database from the Resource Center.
 Developers can also access the latest data from O*NET Web Services.

-May 2023 O*NET Database and websites updated
+May 2024 O*NET Database and websites updated

-The 27.3 release of the O*NET database includes the following:
+The 28.3 release of the O*NET database includes the following:

 Learn more or download the database from the Resource Center.
 Developers can also access the latest data from O*NET Web Services.

-May 2023 New BLS wage information in O*NET websites
+April 2024 New BLS wage information in O*NET websites

-The Bureau of Labor Statistics external site (BLS) has released wage estimates for 2022.
+The Bureau of Labor Statistics external site (BLS) has released wage estimates for 2023.
 The latest wages are now included in career reports within O*NET OnLine, My Next Move, Mi Próximo Paso, and My Next Move for Veterans.
 Check out available local, state, and national wage distributions via simple, easy to interpret graphics.

 My Next Move's state maps also feature updated data, showing which states have above average work opportunities for a given career.
 Click on "Check out my state" from career reports in My Next Move, Mi Próximo Paso, and My Next Move for Veterans.

-Developers can access these updates via O*NET Web Services
+Developers can access these updates via O*NET Web Services.